All my ex-keyfriends, part two

 In 1996.
-I’ve also started playing at Sunday service at local church.
+I’ve also started playing on Sunday service at the local church.
 Soon I’ve realized that I need more sonic power for this than E-14’s built-in speakers.
 And the only PA system I’ve had at my disposal back then was heavy and cumbersome guitar amp from Slovenian company “Melodija Mengeš”.
 Our priest at the time felt sorry to see me lugging all that stuff every Sunday, so he offered to buy both the keyboard and an amp on the behalf of the Parish.
 Although I’ve stopped playing in church back in 2003. and four more priests have changed since, my former equipment still stands there today.

 1997: Korg M1

 From the beginning of the 90’s, I’ve seen this keyboard everywhere, especially on TV.
 Though it was somewhat dated back in 1997., I was still determined to get one myself.
 Since it wasn’t possible to purchase a new one anymore, I’ve tried to find it through newspaper ads.
-After some time, I’ve got the call from a man who offered to take my Yamaha V50 in exchange for his Korg M1 without additional money involved.
-I was so excited that I didn’t think about possible “side effects” of this transaction.
-When I look back now, this was likely one of the worst purchases I’ve made through the years.
+After some time, I’ve got the call from a man who offered to take my Yamaha V50 in the exchange for his Korg M1 without additional money involved.
+I was so excited that I didn’t think about the possible “side effects” of this transaction.
+When I look back now, this was likely one of the worst purchases I’ve made over the years.
 The man who was selling M1 was a Gipsy who was playing in every tavern in Slavonija and Baranja and his keyboard, while in working order, was terribly neglected.
 That had started to bother me pretty soon, since I was used to having only new or like new musical instruments before.
-So, one afternoon, my father and I had armed ourselves with a few spray paint cans and we managed to doll up M1 pretty good.
+So, one afternoon, my father and I had armed ourselves with a few spray paint cans and we dolled up M1 pretty good.
 I even managed to get a good price for it later. :)

 1998: Roland E-68